5 top tips to achieve your welcome flow goals

 Most people don’t sign up for a newsletter at the first touchpoint.
 Collect data on how, where and why customers interact before they sign up, and use it to send the right message.
 Employ A/B testing on different subject lines and messages to ensure you send the best one.

 As always, include a personal touch: use their name in your message, show them personalised product recommendations based on their viewing history on your website, and show the human side of your brand.
 You can also take the opportunity to ask for more information about subscriber preferences which will allow you to show them more of what they want to see from the start.
-Make sure to communicate with them across channels, and track their engagements, to create an unforgettable customer experience across touchpoints.
-Remember, you’re building a relationship with your welcome flow – if you do it right, the sales will come.

 5. Stay connected

 Leverage subscribers’ interest towards your social channels so they stay up-to-date across touchpoints, and you can boost SoMe traffic.
-Take the opportunity to collect consent for communicating to recipients across other channels, such as SMS.
-Make your welcome emails interactive and give users the opportunity to reply and provide feedback, making it clear where they can reach you.
-A relationship is reciprocal, and the better in touch you are with your subscribers, the better you know how to communicate with them going forward.
+Take the opportunity to collect consent for communicating with recipients across other channels, such as SMS.
+Make your welcome emails interactive and allow users to reply and provide feedback, making it clear where they can reach you.